Contract of Employment

 The express terms of the contract detail how the employment should operate.
 By law, certain terms must be provided by the employer to the employee in writing, known as a “written statement of particulars.”
 This statement, which you are entitled to on or before commencing employment, should include:

 - Any entitlement to sick pay

-- the periods of notice required from you and your employer
+- The periods of notice required from both you and your employer

-If you suffer financial loss as a result of your employer’s breach of contract, you may be able to bring a claim for breach of contract in an employment tribunal or in the High Court or County Court.
-Claims can be brought to the employment tribunal only if your employment has terminated and the amount of the claim does not exceed £25,000.
-You must bring your claim to the employment tribunal within 3 months of the termination of the employment.
-All other breach of contract claims are brought to the courts and the time limits for commencing claims are much longer.
+If you suffer financial loss due to your employer’s breach of contract, our breach of contract solicitors can assist you in bringing a claim either in an employment tribunal or in the High Court or County Court.
+Remember, tribunal claims are limited to cases where employment has ended, and the claim does not exceed £25,000.
+These must be filed within 3 months of employment termination.
+For other breach of contract claims, the time limits are more extended, and they are brought to the courts.

 Conversely, if you break the contract, such as by not serving notice, you may be liable for compensation.
 Our team of breach of contract solicitors can advise you on all areas of employment contracts, ensuring you understand your rights and options.